-- Biology of Aging, GRAD 59000 (3 credit hours) - Multidisciplinary Gerontology, HDFS 64900 (3 credit hours) - Research Seminar on Aging and the Life Course, SOC 67700 (1 credit hour, may be repeated) - Dissertation on a topic related to aging - Dissertation committee: (a) chair is a professor in the student's home department who is also a Faculty Associate of the Center on Aging and the Life Course and (b) committee includes at least one member from another department - A maximum of three credit hours from 400-level courses may count toward the Dual-Title PhD. - Per the Graduate School, 400 level courses require a grade of B- or above to count towards the gerontology degree.
+- Dissertation committee: (a) chair is a professor in the student's home department who is also a Faculty Associate of the Center on Aging and the Life Course and (b) committee includes at least one member from another department - A maximum of three credit hours from 400-level courses may count toward the Dual-Title PhD. - Per the Graduate School, 400 level courses require a grade of B- or above to count towards the gerontology degree.
 500 and 600 level courses require a grade of C- or above.

-Optional Master's in Public Health13
+Optional Master's in Public Health